Per the Federal Motor Carrier Safety Administration (FMCSA), several factors go into determining what is considered a DOT vehicle, including:

 - A violation of traffic laws, such as an illegal lane change, running a stop sign, failure to yield, speeding, etc.

-- Drunk or intoxicated driving, which may include evidence regarding the lower blood alcohol concentration (BAC) limits for commercial vehicle drivers than the standard 0.08% BAC
+- Drunk or intoxicated driving (blood alcohol concentration [BAC] limits for commercial vehicle drivers may be lower than the standard 0.08% BAC, per the FMCSA)

 - Drowsy driving, which may include violations of the FMCSA’s hours of service limits

 - Distracted driving, which may include cell phone use, eating, or handling a navigating or radio device while driving

 In some cases, an accident caused by a negligent commercial vehicle driver while on the job will become the responsibility of their employer.
 This may be due to: